git/git.github.io/rev_news/drafts/edition-81.md

   of his patch series.
 In this new version test cases for single-quote characters as digit separators and the `<=>` generalized comparison operator were moved to a new commit, before the commits supporting these features.

-Another change was improving support for a single-quote as digit separator when it follows a `.` that starts a floatingpoint number.
+  Later-on, Johannes noticed that the single-quote character as digit separator is problematic and requires a more sophisticated implementation.
+For example, as implemented the character literal `'.'` would be split into `'.` and `'.` The support for digit separator was eventually reverted.

   This patch series was then merged into the master branch, so that Git 2.34 that was recently released has better support for C++ in